-Projects from competitive funded agencies having ICE-TCS members as
+Projects from competitive funding agencies having ICE-TCS members as

 (co-)PIs, roughly in reverse chronological order.